HarmonizedMRI/pge2/README.md

 # pge2
-GE interpreter backend for the PulSeg intermediate representation
+Serialization and utility tools for the PulSeg intermediate representation, targeting the GE pge2 interpreter backend.